-This year marks the 25th anniversary of WIMD/WPC– 25 years of inspiring, connecting and equipping women physicians and dentists.
-We invite you to come and help us celebrate this special occasion at our Annual WPC Conference in the beautiful and historic Renaissance Battle House Resort and Spa in the heart of downtown Mobile, Alabama.
+This year marks the 25th anniversary of WIMD/WPC – 25 years of inspiring, connecting and equipping women physicians and dentists.
+We invite you to come and help us celebrate this special occasion at our Annual WPC Conference in the beautiful and historic Mobile, Alabama.

-If you want to tie the conference to a relaxing cruise after, you have many options for cruises from the Cruise Terminal just a mile from the hotel.
+If you want to tie the conference to a relaxing cruise after, you have many options for cruises from the Cruise Terminal.
 Or beach lovers can tag on a few days on Dauphin Island, which is at the entrance to Mobile Bay.
 Dauphin Island features stretches of white sandy beaches, 19th century Fort Gaines with original cannons and a blacksmith shop, a lighthouse, a ferry, and fishing charters.
 The Audubon Bird Sanctuary is located there with migrating birds as well as the Dauphin Isaland Sea Lab’s Estuarium which offers aquariums and a living marsh boardwalk.
 Dauphin Island is located 37 miles from Mobile.

 A little more about Mobile from www.mobile.org: